Best Old-Fashioned Gingersnap Cookies

 Ground Cloves – Another spice that adds a touch of warmth and depth to the flavor profile.
 The sweet, spicy notes complement the ginger and molasses, giving the gingersnaps a rich, complex taste.

 Granulated Sugar – This sugar is for rolling the cookie dough balls in before baking.
-You can use regular fine granulated sugar, or use a more coarse sugar for added texture.
+You can use regular fine granulated sugar, or use a coarser sugar for added texture.

 Tips for making Old-Fashioned Gingersnap Cookies: